wp-plugins/x-scroll-to-top-responsive/readme.txt

 1. You can ask me any question if you need helep and you can suggest me.

 == Screenshots ==
-1. 1.
-Scroll to top arrow on bottom center.
-2. 2.
-Go to setting page.
-3. 3.
-Set up your icon color , icon size, scroll to top backgeound color and scroll position.

 == Changelog ==
 = 1.0 = 2.0 =